 It is incumbent upon all data users to become as well educated as possible about how to understand and quantify the nature and extent of crime in the United States and in any of the more than 17,000 jurisdictions represented by law enforcement contributors to the Uniform Crime Reporting (UCR) Program.
 Valid assessments are possible only with careful study and analysis of the various unique conditions affecting each local law enforcement jurisdiction.

 Historically, the causes and origins of crime have been the subjects of investigation by many disciplines.
 Some factors that are known to affect the volume and type of crime occurring from place to place are:

-Crime in the United States provides a nationwide view of crime based on statistics contributed by local, state, tribal, and federal law enforcement agencies.
-Population size and student enrollment are the only correlates of crime presented in this publication.
+Crime in the United States provides a nationwide view of crime based on statistics contributed by local, county, state, tribal, and federal law enforcement agencies.
+Population size is the only correlate of crime presented in this publication.
 Although many of the listed factors equally affect the crime of a particular area, the UCR Program makes no attempt to relate them to the data presented.
-The data user is, therefore, cautioned against comparing statistical data of individual reporting units from cities, counties, metropolitan areas, states, or colleges or universities solely on the basis of their population coverage or student enrollment.
-Until data users examine all the variables that affect crime in a town, city, county, state, region, or other jurisdiction, they can make no meaningful comparisons.
+The data user is, therefore, cautioned against comparing statistical data of individual reporting units from cities, counties, metropolitan areas, states, or colleges or universities solely on the basis on their population coverage or student enrollment.
+Until data users examine all the variables that affect crime in a town, city, county, state, region, or college or university, they can make no meaningful comparisons.